 Information you give us: When you use our site, we may ask you to provide us with certain information so that we will be able to contact you.
-The information is not limited to your name and you may asked for email address, contact number, address, country etc.
+The information is not limited to your name and you may ask for your email address, contact number, address, country, etc.

-Information We Collect About You: This information we generally extracts from the website like cookies.
-This helps us in providing you a better browsing experince.
+Information We Collect About You: This information we generally extract from the website like cookies.
+This helps us in providing you with a better browsing experience.

 We use the information about you in the following ways:

-1) To provide you information about our services and programs that we offer,
+1) To provide you with information about the services and programs that we offer,

-2) To get the contracts ready in between both the parties, if applicable
+2) To get the contracts ready between both parties, if applicable

 3) To keep you informed of changes to our services;

-5) To improve the site to ensure that content is presented in the most effective way for you and for your computer;
+5) To improve the site to ensure that content is presented most effectively for you and your computer;

 6) To measure or understand the effectiveness of our advertising to you and others, and to serve you relevant services;